lxd-nomad/lxd-nomad/docs/getting_started.rst

     $ sudo apt-get purge lxd lxd-client

-To install LXD from a Snap instead of apt:
+In older versions of Ubuntu (16.04 - 18.04) LXD is also available in the standard repository:

 .. code-block:: console

-  $ sudo apt-get install snapd
-  $ sudo snap install lxd
+  $ sudo apt-get install lxd
-  $ sudo snap start lxd

-For Fedora, LXD is available through an experimental COPR repository.
+For Fedora, LXD is also available through an experimental COPR repository.
 Unfortunately SELinux is not yet supported, therefore make sure it is disabled or set to permissive.
 Then run: